vandop/dremio-personal-analytics/README.md

 4. **Verify the Table Creation**:
     - Navigate to the `Sources` section in Dremio.
-    - Click on `NessieSource` and then `datalake` to ensure the `people` table has been created successfully.
+    - Click on `<source_name>` and then `datalake` to ensure the `people` table has been created successfully.

-This step confirms that you can write to the Nessie source configured in Dremio using MinIO.
+This step confirms that you can write to the source configured in Dremio using MinIO.

 ## Additional Resources